MaSe69/dssb/md/20_Pandas/pandas_20_df_ops.md

 ---

-# Operations on the Entire Dataframe
+# Operations on the Dataframe

 Here are some selected operations on the entire dataframe.